Iowa State University: History

-In 1879, the School of Veterinary Science was organized, the first state veterinary college in the United States (although veterinary courses had been taught since the beginning of the college).
+In 1879, the School of Veterinary Science was organized, becoming the first state veterinary college in the United States.
 This was originally a two-year course leading to a diploma.
 The veterinary course of study contained classes in zoology, botany, anatomy of domestic animals, veterinary obstetrics, and sanitary science.

-William M. Beardshear was appointed President of Iowa State in 1891.
+William Miller Beardshear was appointed President of Iowa State in 1891.
 During his tenure, Iowa Agricultural College truly came of age.
-Beardshear developed new agricultural programs and was instrumental in hiring premier faculty members such as Anson Marston, Louis B. Spinney, J.B.
-Weems, Perry G. Holden, and Maria Roberts.
+Beardshear developed new agricultural programs and was instrumental in hiring premier faculty members such as Anson Marston, Louis B. Spinney, J. B. Weems, Perry G. Holden, and Maria Roberts.
 He also expanded the university administration, and added Morrill Hall (1891), the Campanile (1899), Old Botany (now Carrie Chapman Catt Hall) (1892), and Margaret Hall (1895) to the campus, all of which stand today except for Margaret Hall, which was destroyed by a fire in 1938.
 In his honor, Iowa State named its central administrative building (Central Building) after Beardshear in 1925.
 In 1898, reflecting the school's growth during his tenure, it was renamed Iowa State College of Agricultural and Mechanic Arts, or Iowa State for short.

-Today, Beardshear Hall holds the offices of the President, Vice-President, Treasurer, Secretary, Registrar, Provost, and student financial aid.
+Today, Beardshear Hall holds the offices of the President, Vice-President, Treasurer, Secretary, Provost, and student financial aid.
 Catt Hall is named after alumna and famed suffragette Carrie Chapman Catt, and is the home of the College of Liberal Arts and Sciences.

-In 1912 Iowa State had its first Homecoming celebration.
-The idea was first proposed by Professor Samuel Beyer, the college's "patron saint of athletics," who suggested that Iowa State inaugurate a celebration for alumni during the annual football game against rival University of Iowa.
+In 1912, Iowa State had its first Homecoming celebration.
+The idea was first proposed by Professor Samuel Beyer, the college's "patron saint of athletics", who suggested that Iowa State inaugurate a celebration for alumni during the annual football game against rival University of Iowa.
 Iowa State's new president, Raymond A. Pearson, liked the idea and issued a special invitation to alumni two weeks prior to the event: "We need you, we must have you.
 Come and see what a school you have made in Iowa State College.
 Find a way."
 In October 2012 Iowa State marked its 100th Homecoming with a "CYtennial" Celebration.

 Iowa State celebrated its first VEISHEA on May 11–13, 1922.
 Wallace McKee (class of 1922) served as the first chairman of the Central Committee and Frank D. Paine (professor of electrical engineering) chose the name, based on the first letters of Iowa State's colleges: Veterinary Medicine, Engineering, Industrial Science, Home Economics, and Agriculture.
 VEISHEA grew to become the largest student-run festival in the nation.